nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** `find get` will work as well, but will look through all fields instead of just one
 </div>

-The following activity diagram summarizes what happens when a user executes a run command:
+The following activity diagram summarizes what happens when a user executes a find command:
 ![FindActivityDiagram](images/FindActivityDiagram.png)

 ### Send/run command feature